kjkasi/EasyNetQWiki/Auto-subsriber.md

 public void Consume(MessageB message) { }
 ```

-## Taking control of the SubscriptionId
+## Taking control of the SubscriptionId generation
 You could of course also take control of the actual `SubscriptionId` generation.
 Just replace the `AutoSubscriber.GenerateSubscriptionId : Func<ConsumerInfo, string>`.

 ```c#